Skip to main content

 Photo by Innerbody Research

-Since our testing team consists of several different skin types, and we all use different skincare products at home, there was no way to do a one-to-one comparison between any of us to measure this serum’s efficacy.
-So, we focused on the feel and smell of the serum, as well as how thoroughly it mixed into the cosmetic products we used or absorbed into the skin when applied directly.
+Since our testing team consists of several different skin types, and we all use different skin care products at home, there was no way to do a one-to-one comparison between any of us to measure this serum’s efficacy.
+Instead, we focused on the feel and smell of the serum, as well as how thoroughly it mixed into the cosmetic products we used or absorbed into the skin when applied directly.

-We were pleased to find that the serum had no apparent smell, and that it mixed well with the various moisturizers we used with it.
-It also absorbed well on its own, without leaving a noticeable residue behind.
+We were pleased to find that the serum had no particular smell, and that it mixed well with the various moisturizers we used with it.
+It also absorbed well on its own, without leaving behind a noticeable residue.

 Alternatives to resveratrol